MaxwellIsaacs/6502-emulator-rust/README.md

 - Debugger Integration:
   Includes a basic debugger to step through execution, inspect CPU state, and aid in development and troubleshooting.
 - Extensible Architecture:
   The modular design makes it easy to add more instructions or enhance existing functionality.
+I'm planning on extending it to support basic graphics to render snake.

 ## Getting Started: